Sustaining the teacher-scholar tradition

 The Communication faculty at UMass Amherst sustains the teacher-scholar tradition, with deep connections among our theoretical work, our research, our graduate and undergraduate instruction, and a range of engagements in community and policy development.
 We cover many of the field’s subspecialties, with particular strength in social interaction, cultural studies, cinema studies, and media, technology, and policy.
 Many faculty members are rooted in the social and behavioral sciences, many others in the humanities.
 Together, we offer diverse approaches to Communication scholarship and a genuinely interdisciplinary dialogue.

 Our work is everywhere

 Communication faculty are international authors whose work regularly appears in virtually every major North American journal in the field, as well as dozens of international journals.
 Our work is also found in the journals of such related fields as psychology, sociology, American studies, cinema studies, performance studies, feminist studies, Latino/a studies, and art history, and in specialty publications addressing quantitative and qualitative research methods.
-Along with distinguished scholarship in large sample survey research, we offer unusual depth in qualitative approaches, for example in communication ethnography, field research in media and cultural studies, conversation analysis, textual criticism, media historiography, audience research, critical policy analysis, qualitative approaches to political economy, and participatory action research including community media making.
+Along with distinguished scholarship in large sample survey research, content analysis, and experiments, we offer unusual depth in qualitative approaches -- for example, in communication ethnography, field research in media and cultural studies, conversation analysis, textual criticism, media historiography, audience research, critical policy analysis, qualitative approaches to political economy, and participatory action research including community media making.